This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large bowl, whisk together eggs, milk, cream and garlic powder in a large bowl.
-Season generously with salt and pepper.
-Mix in the bacon (or sausages) and onions, tomatoes, bell peppers and cheddar cheese.
+• In a large mixing bowl, whisk together the eggs, milk, cream, and garlic powder until well combined.
+Season with salt and pepper.
+Stir in the cooked meat, sautéed onions, diced tomatoes, bell peppers, and shredded cheddar cheese until evenly mixed.

 Notes